NordGus/shrtnr/README.md

 - My understanding of HTMX and WebComponents is clearly in complete.
 This was clear to me when implementing the Notification toast.
   - The way I implemented the "timer line" to indicate the user how long until the Toast will clear automatically, is super hacky and inconsistent.

-### Was it fun?
+### What's next?

 Mistakes were made, but I enjoyed the process.
 I feel proud on how this App turned out.

-### What's next?
+Now I think I have to do the following

 - Update the ROM Stack to the new standard created by working with this App.